 - Factors such as other health conditions, age, and race may make developing epilepsy and seizures more likely.

 - Epilepsy and seizures can develop in any person at any age.
 Seizures and epilepsy are more common in young children and older people.

-- About 1 in 100 people will have a single unprovoked seizure or has been diagnosed with epilepsy.
+- About 1 in 100 people in the U.S. has had a single unprovoked seizure or has been diagnosed with epilepsy.

 - 1 in 26 people will develop epilepsy (which is the tendency to recurring seizures) in their lifetime.
 People with certain conditions may be at greater risk.
 (See "What causes epilepsy and seizures?")

 - Each year, about 48 of every 100,000 people will develop epilepsy.
 However, seizures may occur more often in different age groups (very young and older people), in different races, and in different areas of the world.

 - At any one point in time, between 2.2 and 3 million people are treated for epilepsy.

 - The 2.2 million figure comes from a study of people in Rochester, Minnesota, who were followed for many years.
 This data is outdated and we aren't sure how true the number is now.

 - The higher number of 3 million people comes from a telephone survey of people who report that they have been treated for epilepsy.